Example commands that change the default save location of the macOS Screenshot app and tweak its other preferences:

-mkdir ~/Screenshot defaults write com.apple.screencapture location -string "~/Screenshot" defaults write com.apple.screencapture name -string "screenshot" defaults write com.apple.screencapture include-date -bool true defaults write com.apple.screencapture disable-shadow -bool true defaults write com.apple.screencapture show-thumbnail -bool false defaults write com.apple.screencapture capture-mouse-pointer -bool false killall SystemUIServer defaults read com.apple.screencapture
+mkdir ~/Screenshot defaults write com.apple.screencapture location -string ~/Screenshot defaults write com.apple.screencapture name -string "screenshot" defaults write com.apple.screencapture include-date -bool true defaults write com.apple.screencapture disable-shadow -bool true defaults write com.apple.screencapture show-thumbnail -bool false defaults write com.apple.screencapture capture-mouse-pointer -bool false killall SystemUIServer defaults read com.apple.screencapture

 This results in:

-$ ls -1 ~/Screenshot/ screenshot_2005-01-22_at_07.17.34.png screenshot_2013-06-27_at_15.43.08.png screenshot_2017-03-11_at_20.23.31.png screenshot_2021-10-18_at_13.13.14.png screenshot_2022-12-01_at_22.43.18.pngTo undo/revert to the builtin defaults:
+$ ls -1 ~/Screenshot/ screenshot_2005-01-22_at_07.17.34.png screenshot_2013-06-27_at_15.43.08.png screenshot_2017-03-11_at_20.23.31.png screenshot_2021-10-18_at_13.13.14.png screenshot_2022-12-01_at_22.43.18.pngTo undo these changes and revert to the built-in defaults:

 defaults delete com.apple.screencapture killall SystemUIServer